dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *For example, it is a compile-time error if an extension type has name `V` and has an instance member named `V`, and it is a compile-time error if it has a type parameter named `X` and it has an instance member named `X`.*

+If the representation name of an extension type is a private name `_n` then the representation variable is subject to promotion according to the rules about promotion of private instance variables, except that promotion is _not_ eliminated by the existence of other declarations (of any kind) named `_n` in the same library.

+Conversely, the existence of an extension type with a representation variable with a private name `_n` does not eliminate promotion of any private instance variables named `_n` of a class, mixin, enum, or mixin class in the same library.

 It is a compile-time error if a member declaration in an extension type declaration is abstract.